Most small contractors think they have a scheduling problem.

 Resentment creates turnover.

-4. Missed Revenue Opportunities
+4. How Poor Visibility Causes Lost Revenue Opportunities

 Sometimes the cost of poor availability tracking is not overtime.